Is there a connection between modern art and experiential marketing?

-A project I’m particularly proud of to look back on was with a leading technology brand and its sponsorship of the Youth Winter Olympic Games.
+A project I’m particularly proud of to look back on was with Samsung and its sponsorship of the Youth Winter Olympic Games.
 In order to meet their objectives, we worked hand-in-hand with the company to transform a 55m2 roadshow truck from our fleet into a fun and entertaining space that really captured the imagination of the tournament.

 On the inside, we produced a snowball throwing game linked to interactive trials of the brand’s products, whilst on the outside of the vehicle we installed a thermal imaging projection screen that allowed bystanders to digitally wipe away snow and see inside the exhibition for themselves.

 Just like Carsten Höller’s exhibition, the concept created intrigue.
 That sense of unknowing – requiring consumers to investigate the unusual – can be a really powerful thing.
 We had people lined up wanting to find out what it was all about and the engagement level from all ages was fantastic.
 It associated the brand with the Games in an incredibly positive and dynamic way.